Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/33-add-node/guide.en-gb.md

 A warning pop-up will appear.
 Type the required term and click `Confirm`{.action}.

-> [!info]
+> [!primary]
-> **NOTE:** Your suspended service will appear in your nodes list for approximately one week before being permanently deleted.
+> Your suspended service will appear in your nodes list for approximately one week before being permanently deleted.
 This allows you to reactivate the service if you need to reverse the deletion.

 ## Go further